apache/activemq-website/src/_classic_releases/classic-05-01-00.md

 New Features in 5.1
 -------------------

-In the 5.1.x release of Apache ActiveMQ Classic there are the following new features:
+In the 5.1.x release of Apache ActiveMQ there are the following new features:

 *   You can use the new [DestinationSource](http://activemq.apache.org/maven/activemq-core/apidocs/org/apache/activemq/advisory/DestinationSource.html) on an ActiveMQConnection to access the available queues or topics or listen to queues/topics being created or deleted.
 *   Support for more graceful handling of [timeouts within MessageProducer.send](http://issues.apache.org/activemq/browse/AMQ-1517)
 *   Add the option for a [backup channel that is already connected for the Failover transport](http://issues.apache.org/activemq/browse/AMQ-1572)
-*   ActiveMQ Classic configuration can now validate against an XSD which means that it can be embedded in a spring configuration file.
+*   ActiveMQ configuration can now validate against an XSD which means that it can be embedded in a spring configuration file.
 *   Stomp can now handle delivering Map and Object messages.

 Getting the Binary Distributions